Manage Social Security Benefits on behalf of seniors and adults with disabilities.

 The Veterans Affairs determines the monthly service fee assessed.

 Family Eldercare’s Financial and Housing Stability provides rapid rehousing to seniors, veterans and individuals living on a fixed income.

 These groups experience severe housing barriers, cost burdens and chronic homelessness.

 We work collaboratively with local leaders to eliminate barriers, locate housing, and provide case management and financial assistance for safe, stable housing.

 Services include assistance with locating housing, negotiating agreements with housing providers to remove barriers and offer reasonable rents, case management with supportive services (including applying for or maintaining benefits), and tenant-based rental assistance.

 Clients must be referred through the Coordinated Entry process (see https://www.austinecho.org/get-help/experiencing-homelessness for details on this process)

 CONTACT US TODAY

-Click the ?Contact? button below, or reach out to our Money Management Program:
+Click the “Contact” button below, or reach out to our Financial and Housing Stability: